rideam/test-course/markdown/test.md

-# Physical Quantities and Units

-By the end of this sub-topic, learners should be able to:
+!!! note "**By the end of this sub-topic, learners should be able to:**"

-1. Express derived units as products or quotients of the base units.
+    - Express derived units as products or quotients of the base units.
-2. Use base units to check the homogeneity of physical equations.
+    - Use base units to check the homogeneity of physical equations.
-3. Derive physical equations using base units.
+    - Derive physical equations using base units.
-4. Demonstrate understanding and use the convention for labelling graph axes and table columns.
+    - Demonstrate understanding and use the convention for labelling graph axes and table columns.
-5. Use the following prefixes and their symbols to indicate decimal sub-multiples or multiples of both base and derived units: pico (p), nano (n), micro (p), milli (m), cent (c), deci (d), kilo (k), mega (M), giga (G) , tera (T).
+    - Use the following prefixes and their symbols to indicate decimal sub-multiples or multiples of both base and derived units: pico (p), nano (n), micro (p), milli (m), cent (c), deci (d), kilo (k), mega (M), giga (G) , tera (T).
-6. Determine the resultant of two or more coplanar vectors
+    - Determine the resultant of two or more coplanar vectors.
-7. Represent a vector as two perpendicular components.
+    - Represent a vector as two perpendicular components.

 ## Physical Quantities